Ariel Tatum

-Areil Putri Tari (born 8 November 1996), known professionally as Ariel Tatum, is an Indonesian actress, model, and singer.
+Ariel Dewinta Ayu Sekarini (born 8 November 1996), known professionally as Ariel Tatum, is an Indonesian actress, model, and singer.

 Early life

 Ariel was born with the name Ariel Dewinta Ayu Sekarini, on 8 November 1996 to Rico Valentino Murry and Tatum Mathilda.
 Ariel explained that her full name is Areil Putri Tari, with the name Tari being a combination of the names of her mother and father.
 Her father is the son of Murry, a musician who is a member of the Koes Plus music group.
 Meanwhile, her mother is the daughter of Joice Erna, an actress who won the Citra Award at the 1978 Indonesian Film Festival.

 Ariel was homeschooled in junior high school.
 During high school, she returned to public school at Harapan Ibu Islamic School.
-However, due to her busy schedule, she returned to home schooling.
-Ariel continued her tertiary education at Atma Jaya Catholic University of Indonesia in Jakarta majoring in psychology, but she chose to resign.
+However, due to her busy schedule, she returned to homeschooling.
+Ariel continued her tertiary education at Atma Jaya Catholic University of Indonesia in Jakarta, majoring in psychology, but she chose to resign.